marcoman/ge-solutions-onboarding-maven/README.md

 We've set this up to have commonly encountered build issues.
 The full list of build issues this project has is written below.

 Your starting point is the `main` branch.
+Ensure any GE extension configuration is applied only to the modules where it is required.
 Good luck! :)

 ## List of issues